AquaBounty Technologies Inc. (AQB)'s Financial Results Comparing With Kitov Pharma Ltd (NASDAQ:KTOV) | New Business Observer

 |0%

 The shares of both AquaBounty Technologies Inc. and Kitov Pharma Ltd are owned by institutional investors at 57.7% and 20.28% respectively.
-1.2% are AquaBounty Technologies Inc.’s share held by insiders.
+1.2% are AquaBounty Technologies Inc.’s share owned by insiders.

 Performance